dennyverbeeck/transmart-docker/Readme.md

 $ docker-compose.exe ps
            Name                         Command               State             Ports
 ----------------------------------------------------------------------------------------------
-transmartdocker_tmapp_1      catalina.sh run                  Up       8080/tcp
+transmartdocker_tmapp_1      catalina.sh run                  Up       127.0.0.1:8009->8009/tcp
 transmartdocker_tmdb_1       /usr/lib/postgresql/9.3/bi ...
-Up       5432/tcp
+Up       127.0.0.1:5432->5432/tcp
 transmartdocker_tmload_1     echo Use the make commands ...
 Exit 0
 transmartdocker_tmrserve_1   /transmart-data/R/root/lib ...
 Up       6311/tcp
 transmartdocker_tmsolr_1     java -jar start.jar              Up       8983/tcp
-transmartdocker_tmweb_1      httpd-foreground                 Up       0.0.0.0:8888->80/tcp
+transmartdocker_tmweb_1      httpd-foreground                 Up
 ```

 This overview gives us a lot of information.
 We can see all services except for `tmload` are up and running (more on `tmload` later).
-We also see that port 8888 of our own machine is forwarded to port 80 of the `tmapp` container.
-Point your browser to http://localhost:8888/ to see your installation running.
-If you want you can provide your own `transmart.war` file.
-Simply place it in the `transmart-app` folder and modify the `Dockerfile` in the `transmart-app` directory.
+We also see that port 5432 of our own machine is forwarded to port 5432 of the `tmdb` container, and that port 8009 is forwarded to port 8009 of the `tmapp` container.
+Exposing the database port to the localhost allows us to connect to it using tools like `psql`.
+Port 8009 is used by the `tmweb` container to proxy requests to the web application over the `ajp` protocol.
+Point your browser to your server URL to see your installation running.
+By default you can log in with username and password admin.
+Change the password for the admin user as soon as possible.

 After your first `docker-compose up` command, use `docker-compose stop` and `docker-compose start` to stop and start the TranSMART stack.
 Using `docker-compose down` **will delete all volumes as well**, resulting in loss of data loaded to TranSMART.

 ### Components
 This `docker-compose` project consists of the following services:
-  - `tmweb`: httpd frontend and reverse-proxy for tomcat
+  - `tmweb`: httpd frontend and reverse-proxy for tomcat, this container is connected to the `host` network.
+This allows to see the actual client IPs in the Apache logs rather than the IP of the docker bridge.
-  - `tmapp`: the tomcat server and application
+  - `tmapp`: the tomcat server and application,
-  - `tmdb`: the Postgres database,
+  - `tmdb`: the Postgres database, the database in this image has a superadmin with username docker and password docker
   - `tmsolr`: the SOLR installation for faceted search,
-  - `tmrserve`: Rserve instance for advanced analyses and
+  - `tmrserve`: Rserve instance for advanced analyses and,
   - `tmload`: a Kettle installation you can use for loading data.

 ### Loading public datasets